Riscky/posable/README.md

 A library to convert non-recursive Haskell-98 datatypes to a Product-of-Sums representation - and back.
-This makes it possible to compactly store arrays of sum types in a struct-of-arrays representation, which is used in array-based languages like [Accelerate].
+This makes it possible to compactly store arrays of (nested) sum types in a struct-of-arrays representation, which is used in array-based languages like [Accelerate].

 [Accelerate]: https://www.acceleratehs.org/